Travel and Fan Guide

 Best Places to Watch Near the Stadium

-The FIFA Fan Festival is the main public gathering point in Kansas City.
-It is planned at the National WWI Museum and Memorial, close to Union Station and Crown Center.
-The event runs on select dates across 18 days during the tournament.
+Kansas City's official FIFA Fan Festival is at the National WWI Museum and Memorial, close to Union Station and Crown Center.
+It runs on select dates across 18 days during the tournament.
+The event offers live match broadcasts, entertainment, food, drinks, and fan activity.

 Matchday Tips for Fans